caseykneale/ChemometricsTools.jl/README.md

 Well we get an assertion error.

 ### Automation Example
-We can take advantage of how pipelines are created; at their core they are tuples of transforms.
-So if we can make an array of transforms given some conditions we can store them and apply them.
+We can take advantage of how pipelines are created; at their core they are tuples of transforms/functions.
+So if we can make an array of transforms and set some conditions we can store them and apply them.
 A fun example of this is the whimsical paper by Willem Windig et. al's for 'Loopy Multiplicative Scatter Transform', which we can implement here with ease.
 *Loopy MSC: A Simple Way to Improve Multiplicative Scatter Correction.
 Willem Windig, Jeremy Shaver, Rasmus Bro.
 Applied Spectroscopy.
 2008.
 Vol 62, issue: 10, 1153-1159*

 Let's look at the classic Diesel data before loopy MSC